MRimk/UniversityNotes/notes.md

 **Dynamic Analysis**

-attempts to find buges at runtime - looks for undefined behaviour and kills the program
+attempts to find bugs at runtime - looks for undefined behaviour and kills the program

 this is inconvenient since you need explicit test cases